Pamela Reddy advises on a full spectrum of high-stakes white collar defense matters and investigations.

 • High-profile public inquiries

-A recognized leader among the UK’s white collar bar, Ms. Reddy is a member of the City of London Law Society’s Corporate Crime and Corruption Committee, as well as a founding member of Women in Criminal Law, an organization designed to connect and promote professional women across the criminal justice sector.
+A recognized leader among the UK’s white collar bar, Pamela is a member of the City of London Law Society’s Corporate Crime and Corruption Committee, as well as a founding member of Women in Criminal Law, an organization designed to connect and promote professional women across the criminal justice sector.
 She is also a former officer of the International Bar Association’s Business Crime Committee.

-Ms. Reddy’s experience includes representing:
+Pamela’s experience includes representing:

 Government Enforcement and Investigations